sweetkitten07/ElementsOfHarmony/README.md

 These elements can be find in the form of **minerals**, **smelt** them to get other form of these elements.
 There can **never** be too many elements, if you own enough of them, you can even use them to **transcend life and death!**
 These elements can hurt mobs **effectively**.
 You will never fear of mobs after today!
-At last, find **The Tree of Harmony**, to learn about why, you, Steve or Alex, are here, in this world.
+At last, find **The Tree of Harmony**, to learn about why, you, Steve or Alex, are here, in this world...
 Is this the end?
 Or **just a beginning**?
 ![Elements Of Harmony](./eoh.png)